NAEP-AS-Challenge/reading-prediction/readme.md

     the Item-specific model and for the Generic model.

     a.
-Results shall be numerically ranked from most accurate to least accurate, and the top responses chosen for prize awards and public recognition.
+Results shall be numerically ranked from most accurate to least accurate, and the top responses will be chosen for prize awards and public recognition.

 ## Quadratic weighted kappa